github/backup-utils/README.md

 running a version prior to 11.10.342.
 Visit [enterprise.github.com][5] to download the most recent GitHub Enterprise version.

-Note: You can only restore from snapshot that's at most two releases ahead of the version of GitHub Enterprise running on your backup host.
-For example, to restore from a snapshot running GitHub Enterprise 2.7, your backup host must be on GitHub Enterprise 2.6 or 2.5.
-You can't restore from 2.4 to 2.7, because that's three releases behind.
+Note: You can restore a snapshot that's at most two feature releases behind the restore target's version of GitHub Enterprise.
+For example, to restore a snapshot of GitHub Enterprise 2.4, the target GitHub Enterprise appliance must be running GitHub Enterprise 2.5.x or 2.6.x.
+You can't restore a snapshot from 2.4 to 2.7, because that's three releases ahead.

 ### Getting started